ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Support for anamorphic lenses is available in camera modes Photo and Video.

-- On the ProCamera Capture Screen, open the Control panel.
+- On the ProCamera Capture Screen, open the Control Panel.

-- Swipe left to access the second page of the Control panel.
+- Swipe left to access the second page of the Control Panel.

 Return to the Capture Screen and tap the anamorphic desqueeze button.
 It toggles the Anamorphic desqueeze on/off.
 The previously selected Anamorphic desqueeze factor (1.33x or 1.55x) will be used.